Posted in:

 The best ISA savings account from the point of view of the interest it can earn is the Stocks and Shares or Investment ISA.
 They are one and the same thing.

 You’ve read how poorly the savings account vs ISA performs concerning interest.
 A Stocks and Shares ISA offers much higher potential returns.
-Using figures published on the moneyfacts, in the tax year 2017/2018, investment ISAs showed a return of 4.8%, and in the following year, they showed a return of 4.04%.
-Over the same period, Cash ISAs returned only 1.01%.
+Using figures published on Moneyfacts, between February 2021 and February 2022, investment ISAs showed a return of 6.92%, while the best-performing stocks and shares ISA sector had a return of 27.69%.
+Over the same period, Cash ISAs returned only 0.51%.

-However, historically, financial markets have always recovered.
-Nevertheless, it may take them several years to do so, and this is one of the main reasons that when contemplating opening a Stocks and Shares ISA – you need to invest for the long-term.
+However, historically, financial markets have always recovered, and indeed, that has proved to be the case yet again.
+Nevertheless, it can take them several years to do so, and this is one of the main reasons that when contemplating opening a Stocks and Shares ISA – you need to invest for the long term.

 Putting your savings into an Investment ISA (Stocks and Shares ISA) can produce spectacular results over the long term.
 It is compound interest coming into play.
 Basically, the interest your fund makes in one year increases the fund’s value, and it is the new total value against which the interest accrues.

-However, it has to be understood that with this type of investment, your fund can shrink and grow, which is the risk.
+However, when comparing the ISA vs. savings account option, it has to be understood that with stocks and shares ISAs, your fund can shrink or grow, which is the risk.

 Final thoughts on the Stocks and Shares ISA v savings account

-When considering the Savings Accounts vs ISA decision, it all boils down to two things.
-Are you looking for long-term investment?
+When considering the ISA vs savings account question, it all boils down to two things.
+Are you looking for a long-term investment?
 And how risk-averse are you?
-The two are inextricably bound.
+The two are inextricably linked.

 The longer you can leave your investment where it is, the better.
 It could drastically reduce the risk of being forced to take out your savings at a time when the stocks and shares market has dropped.